shaungibson1987/Translation_Merge/NOTES_translation_merge.md

 - **Edge Cases:**
   - If a respondent is missing in a translation file, leave the new column blank for that row
-  - If multiple translation files have a value, use the first non-empty value
+  - If multiple translation files have a value for the same respondent/column, the last file’s value is used (overrides previous)
   - If a column is not found in a translation file, skip it for that file
+  - If a translation file cannot be loaded, it is skipped and an error is logged

 ## Example Scenario
 - Main file: `AllData_Overall.xlsx`